-Let’s start by looking at which foods can cause acne.
+Let’s start by looking at which foods can cause blemishes.

-Simple carbohydrates are the main food group that can cause acne.
+Simple carbohydrates are the main food group that can cause oily skin and blemishes.

 Simple carbohydrates include the following: